-My 600-lb Life: The Incredible Story Of The Assanti Brothers, Steven And Justin
+‘My 600-lb Life’: The Incredible Story Of The Assanti Brothers, Steven And Justin

 In addition to getting their weight under control, the morbidly obese Assanti brothers – two of My 600-Lb Life‘s most prominent participants – have even changed their unruly behavior and made amends with one another.

-Steven, who started his journey on My 600-Lb Life at 734-lbs, has lost a total of 57-lbs after months of ups and downs, gaining and losing weight, trying to secretly get painkillers and being kicked out of hospitals.
+Steven, who started his journey on My 600-Lb Life at 734 lbs, has lost a total of 57 lbs after months of ups and downs, gaining and losing weight, trying to secretly get painkillers and being kicked out of hospitals.

-Steven, who used to eat six pizzas per day before his My 600-Lb Life journey, has undergone positive changes in his behavior and realized the needed to get his diet under control after the program’s bariatric surgeon Dr. Younan Nowzaradan forced him to look at himself in a full-length mirror.
+Steven, who used to eat six pizzas per day before his My 600-Lb Life journey, has undergone positive changes in his behavior and realized he needed to get his diet under control after the program’s bariatric surgeon Dr. Younan Nowzaradan forced him to look at himself in a full-length mirror.

-It was a breaking point for Steven, 33-years-old, who used to break all the rules on My 600-Lb Life by secretly ordering pizzas, throwing tantrums, getting kicked out of the hospital, and recording controversial videos of himself eating on camera, according to Heavy.
+It was a breaking point for Steven, 33 years old, who used to break all the rules on My 600-Lb Life by secretly ordering pizzas, throwing tantrums, getting kicked out of the hospital, and recording controversial videos of himself eating on camera, according to Heavy.

 Last week’s episode of My 600-Lb Life showed that the Assanti brothers – both Steven and Justin – have made significant progress in their weight loss journey.

-The youngest of the Assanti brothers – 27-year-old Justin – who is no stranger to leaving the hospital on his own, was finally cleared to have weight loss surgery following a series of tests.
+The youngest of the Assanti brothers, 27-year-old Justin, who is no stranger to leaving the hospital on his own, was finally cleared to have weight loss surgery following a series of tests.

-Justin, who weighs slightly less than Steven at 604-lbs, hated his brother before the Assanti brothers got the chance to make amends on My 600-Lb Life recently.
+Justin, who weighs slightly less than Steven at 604 lbs, hated his brother before the Assanti brothers got the chance to make amends on My 600-Lb Life recently.

-It was a tough My 600-Lb Life journey for Steven, who even got suspended from the program for missing an appointment with Dr. Nowzaradan and putting on a whopping 83-lbs instead of losing weight.
+It was a tough My 600-Lb Life journey for Steven, who even got suspended from the program for missing an appointment with Dr. Nowzaradan and putting on a whopping 83 lbs instead of losing weight.

 Where Are ‘My 600-Lb Life’ Brothers Steven And Justin Assanti Now?
 Weight Loss Surgery https://t.co/fM50hSshzm pic.twitter.com/zEHibjsFkO